proflamyt/300days-of-hacking/Topic31/UrchinSec2024/README.md

 Let's take a look at how the ciphertext is generated, each of the value of knapsack is multiplied by a bit of the chunk message

-there is a flaw in this (aparently ), lets consider this operation (c_value * n) % m , The key thing to note is if a modulus operation is performed on a smaller positiive number , it changes nothing about the result
+There may be a flaw here.
+Consider the operation (c_value * n) % m.
+The key point to note is that if the modulus operation is applied to a smaller positive number, it does not affect the result

-for example :
+For example :

 ```
 2 % 7 == 2